 God has given each of you a gift from his great variety of spiritual gifts.
 Use them well to serve one another. – 1 Peter 4:10 (NLT)

 The above passage was given to the Church (people), not just pastors.
-This theme of using our gifts and as leaders, encouraging others to use their gifts has been a recurring theme on my blog for years.
-I was changed forever 11 years ago, when I heard Ray Johnston (Senior Pastor of Bayside Church in Sacrament0) speak at a conference on the Body of Christ.
+This theme of using our gifts and as leaders, encouraging others to use their gifts has been a recurring theme on my blog for years and one found in many encouraging Bible verses.
+I was changed forever 11 years ago when I heard Ray Johnston (Senior Pastor of Bayside Church in Sacrament0) speak at a conference on the Body of Christ.
 He burned a crystal clear image into my brain and heart of what a healthy church looks like – each person using their individual gifts to benefit and complete the whole organization.

 When I’m in the interview process with a potential church that I’m considering, this is something I say up front: “I’m an equipper, not a doer.”
 When I’m hiring a potential staff or team member, this is something I look for and anyone that’s worked for me can vouch for that.
 I know that when churches get to a super size, there can be the occasional “specialist” – someone hired to DO something because of their unique skill and giftedness (like a designer or a video editor) – but even then, I expect them to duplicate themselves and grow their ministry area.